Skip to main content

 Research interests

-• Comparative and International Higher Education
+• Global and International Higher Education

 • Widening Participation and Affirmative Action Policies in Higher Education

-• Migrant Academics in the Global Higher Education
+• Migrant Academics in Higher Education

-• Professional Subjectivites in Higher Education
+• Professional and Academic Subjectivites

-• Affective and intimate Inequalities in Higher Education
+• Affective Inequalities in Higher Education

 • Epistemic Injustices